 For super-competitive keywords, you may wish to continue bidding for prominence on keywords you already rank highly for (thus boosting visibility for that keyword).
 Reducing PPC spend for that keyword could risk a larger dip in sales than anticipated: even if you hold the top organic position.

-PPC Data can Inform Your SEO Strategy
+PPC Data to Inform Your SEO strategy

 PPC data can be extremely useful for SEO.
 The mutual exchange of information between campaigns will help identify more profitable keywords (and the customer intent behind them).